-The aggregate of the Group's share of profit or loss of an associate and a joint venture is shown on the face of the statement of profit or loss outside operating profit and represents profit or loss after tax and non-controlling interests in the subsidiaries of the associate or joint venture.
+The aggregate of the Group's share of results of a joint venture is shown on the face of the statement of profit or loss outside operating profit.

-The financial statements of the associate or joint venture are prepared for the same reporting period as the Group.
-When necessary, adjustments are made to bring the accounting policies in line with those of the Group.
+The financial statements of the joint venture are prepared for the same reporting period as the Group.
+The Group's joint ventures adopt the same accounting policies in line with those of the Group.
+Therefore, no adjustments are made when measuring and recognizing the Group's share of the results of the investees after the date of acquisition.

-After application of the equity method, the Group determines whether it is necessary to recognize an impairment loss on its investment in its associate or joint venture.
-At each reporting date, the Group determines whether there is objective evidence that the investment in the associate or joint venture is impaired.
-If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate or joint venture and its carrying value, then recognizes the loss within "Share of profit/(loss) of associates and joint ventures, net of tax" in the statement of profit or loss.
+After application of the equity method, the Group determines whether it is necessary to recognize an impairment loss on its investment in its joint venture.
+At each reporting date, the Group determines whether there is objective evidence that the investment in the joint venture is impaired.
+If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the joint venture and its carrying value, then recognizes the loss within "Share of results of joint ventures, net of tax" in the statement of profit or loss.